ibm-cloud-docs/citrix-netscaler-vpx/setting-citrix-forwarding-proxy.md

 **show cr vserver:** Displays a specified cache redirection virtual server, or all configured cache redirection virtual servers.

-**stat cr vserver:** Displays cache redirection vserver statistics.
+**stat cr vserver:** Displays cache redirection Vserver statistics.

 The configuration of a basic forwarding proxy on Citrix is fairly straightforward.
 It provides a way to give clients on an internal network a secure path to resources on the Internet.
 It also enables the Network Administrator to maintain a level of control over the network.